nikitavoloboev/data/docs/web/web-components.md

 [Lit](https://lit.dev/), [Catalyst](https://github.github.io/catalyst/) (used by GitHub) & [Shoelace](https://shoelace.style/) are interesting.
 [Shadow](https://github.com/Zaubrik/shadow) seems like a nice template for making new web components.

+[Web Components the Right Way](https://github.com/mateusortiz/webcomponents-the-right-way) is a nice guide.

 ## Notes

 - [Interoperability is best delivered via web components.
 Platform features are more resilient too.
 Web components will outlast any framework.](https://twitter.com/zachleat/status/1468961751748136972)